coder/docs/environments/ssh.md

 - You reconfigure or modify their keypair using the Coder dashboard
-- You add additional environments (running this command will ensure that your **~/.ssh/config** file populates properly with alias targets)
+- You add additional environments (running this command will ensure that your **~/.ssh/config** file populates correctly with alias targets)

 ## Using SFTP

 Coder supports the use of the SFTP protocol.
 To connect to an environment using SFTP, run `sftp coder.<environment_name>`.

 ## Using rsync

-You may use `rsync` to efficiently transfer files to and from Coder.
-Use the flag `-e "coder sh"` in your `rsync` transfer invokation.
+You can use `rsync` to transfer files to and from Coder.

-For example, this is how you might transfer your home directory to your environment:
+To do so, use the flag `-e "coder sh"` in your `rsync` transfer invokation.
+For example, the following shows how you can transfer your home directory to your
+environment:

 ```bash
 rsync -e "coder sh" -a --progress ~/. my-env:~